louisguitton/guitton.co-hugo/content/posts/2020-12-20-dbt-artifacts.md

 ## Example Application 2: Compute Model Centrality with `networkx`

-Once you've parse the `manifest.json`, you have at your disposal the graph of models from your project.
+Once you've parsed the `manifest.json`, you have at your disposal the graph of models from your project.
-You could explore using off-the-shelf graph algorithms provided by [`networkx`](https://networkx.org/), and see if any of the insights you get are interesting.
+You could explore off-the-shelf graph algorithms provided by [`networkx`](https://networkx.org/), and see if any of the insights you get are valuable.

 For example, [nx.degree_centrality](https://networkx.org/documentation/stable//reference/algorithms/generated/networkx.algorithms.centrality.degree_centrality.html) can give you the list of models that are "central" to your project.